Quansight-Labs/quansight-labs-site/posts/2021/07/numpy-accessibility-guidelines.md

 previous skills and projects varied from working on documentation, front-end code, grant-writing, community work, software maintenance, and consulting work.

-We were very inspired by JupyterLab's big strides forward in accessibility this year.
+We were very inspired by JupyterLab's strides forward in accessibility this year.
 In the open-source ecosystem, accessibility is often considered low-priority, scary or someone else’s job.
 If JupyterLab could do it, so could NumPy.
 We decided to take this on.